linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 Discuss the implications associated with each of the options-based methods for managing the transactions exposure risk associated with this extension of credit.

-# APPENDIX
+## APPENDIX

-# 9.A
+## 9.A

-# 9.A.1 THE BINOMIAL MODEL: ADDITIONAL CONSIDERATIONS
+## 9.A.1 The Binomial Model: Additional Considerations

-# A Computationally More Efficient Version of the Binomial Model
+## A Computationally More Efficient Version of the Binomial Model

 Here, we simply discuss a computationally more efficient version of the  $n$ -time-period binomial model Equation (9.17):